Showing 3 results for Ankle

 Abstract

-Background and purpose: hallux valgus is one of the common foot deformities that causes external deviation of the first toe and progressive semi-dislocation of the first metatarsophalangeal joint.
-The purpose of this study was to investigate the effect of kinesiotype and ankle strengthening exercises with bosu ball on pain, balance and big toe angle of women with hallux valgus.
+Introduction: Hallux valgus is a common foot deformity causing lateral deviation of the first toe and progressive subluxation of the first metatarsophalangeal joint.
+The purpose of this study was to investigate the effect of kinesiotype and ankle strengthening exercises with a bosu ball on pain, balance and big toe angle in women with hallux valgus.

-Findings: After performing the exercises, comparing the data between the two groups, before and after 4 weeks, there was a significant difference in the variables of pain, balance, and hallux valgus angle in the two groups of kinesiotape and kinesiotape along with the strengthening exercises of Boussou bathop compared to The control group showed (P=0.001).
+Results: After performing the exercises, comparing the data between the two groups before and after 4 weeks revealed a significant difference in pain, balance, and hallux valgus angle in the two groups of kinesiotape and kinesiotape along with the strengthening exercises of Boussou bathop compared to The control group showed (P = 0.001).